Neuromodulator Overview

 Moreover, with repeated treatments, static wrinkles can be eliminated for longer periods.
 These are thin wrinkles that appear in certain locations, like the forehead, even when the face is relaxed.
 Over long periods of dosing with BOTOX, the muscles behind static wrinkles can become inactive, leading you to get rid of the creases.

 Lastly, many patients will change their habitual pattern of facial expressions, many of which contributed to the wrinkles in the first place.
 For example, some people move their eyebrows a lot when they talk or frown when they are concentrating.
-After several rounds of BOTOX, that subconscious behavior tends to stop, causing a decrease in the forehead and frown lines, even when BOTOX is not active.
-Patients in the situation can often lower their dosing and switch to a maintenance strategy.
+After several rounds of BOTOX, that subconscious behavior tends to stop, causing a decrease in the forehead and frown lines, even when BOTOX is inactive.
+Patients in this situation can often lower their dosing and switch to a maintenance strategy.

 Doctor media